Paid Work or Work Experience for School Aged Pupils

 It is the responsibility of the employer to report any accidents, incidents or dangerous occurrences that occur on site following their normal procedures for such reporting covered by the RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) 1995 Regulations.
 The employer must report any such accidents or occurrences to the Head Teacher or Work Experience Coordinator of the school and the student's home if a telephone number is provided.

 Child Protection Issues

-Schools should have given consideration to preparing students to deal with and report incidents that they feel uncomfortable with during their work placement.
+Schools should have considered preparing students to deal with and report incidents that they feel uncomfortable with during their work placement.
 Employers should take account of child protection issues under the Criminal Justice and Court Services Act 2000.

 The Employers Insurance Company must be informed of the employer's intention to take on a Work Experience student.
-Where a student will be travelling in a vehicle for the purposes of work the vehicle insurance must cover them.
+Where a student will be travelling in a vehicle for work the vehicle insurance must cover them.

-There are 6 principal areas of risk that may arise in the course of Work Experience:
+6 principal areas of risk may arise in the course of Work Experience:

 - injury to students themselves

 - injury to others not on the premises

 - damage to or loss of employers' property

 - damage to or loss of other property